 \section{Abstract}

-In the era of rapid development of artificial intelligence, its applications span across diverse fields, relying heavily on effective data processing and model optimization.
-Combined Regularized Support Vector Machines (CR-SVMs) can effectively handle the structural information among data features, but there is a lack of efficient algorithms in distributed-stored big data.
-To address this issue, we propose a unified optimization framework based on consensus structure.
-This framework is not only applicable to various loss functions and combined regularization terms but can also be effectively extended to non-convex regularization terms, showing strong scalability.
-Based on this framework, we develop a distributed parallel alternating direction method of multipliers (ADMM) algorithm to efficiently compute CR-SVMs when data is stored in a distributed manner.
-To ensure the convergence of the algorithm, we also introduce the Gaussian back-substitution method.
-Meanwhile, for the integrity of the paper, we introduce a new model, the sparse group lasso support vector machine (SGL-SVM), and apply it to music information retrieval.
-Theoretical analysis confirms that the computational complexity of the proposed algorithm is not affected by different regularization terms and loss functions, highlighting the universality of the parallel algorithm.
-Experiments on synthetic and free music archiv datasets demonstrate the reliability, stability, and efficiency of the algorithm.
+Mathematical modelling, particularly through approaches such as structured sparse support vector machines (SS-SVM), plays a crucial role in processing data with complex feature structures, yet efficient algorithms for distributed large-scale data remain lacking.
+To address this gap, this paper proposes a unified optimization framework based on a consensus structure.
+This framework is not only applicable to various loss functions and combined regularization terms but can also be effectively extended to non-convex regularizers, demonstrating strong scalability.
+Building upon this framework, we develop a distributed parallel alternating direction method of multipliers (ADMM) algorithm to efficiently solve SS-SVMs under distributed data storage.
+To ensure convergence, we incorporate a Gaussian back-substitution technique.
+Additionally, for completeness, we introduce a family of sparse group Lasso support vector machine (SGL-SVM) and apply it to music information retrieval.
+Theoretical analysis confirms that the computational complexity of the proposed algorithm is independent of the choice of regularization terms and loss functions, underscoring the universality of the parallel approach.
+Experiments on both synthetic and real-world music archive datasets validate the reliability, stability, and efficiency of our algorithm.